Quickstart

 Install the Web UI

-The RPM packages should work for currently supported Red Hat/Rocky Linux and Debian / Ubuntu.
+The PGDG packages should work for currently supported Red Hat/Rocky Linux and Debian / Ubuntu.
 For unsupported platforms, see the installation through pip or the full manual installation guide.

 You can install the web client on any server you like.
 The only requirement is that the web client can connect to the previously set up PostgreSQL cluster.